-CFT leaders and members, parents and students, join with CTA in a press conference outside the L.A.
-Superior Court to rebut the arguments of the baseless "Vergara v. the State of California" lawsuit, funded by wealthy conservatives.
-The trial began January 27, and closed its arguments in late March in Los Angeles; the judge rendered his decision june 10, 2014.
-The case, said speakers at the press conference, seeks to divert attention from the real issues in public education in order to demonize teachers.
-At the mic is fifth grade teacher Gaby Ibarra from ABC Unified School District.
+CFT leaders and members, parents and students, joined with CTA in a number of press conferences outside the L.A.
+Superior Court to rebut the arguments of the baseless "Vergara v. the State of California" lawsuit, funded by wealthy conservatives, over the past two years.
+At this one, in 2014, standing at the mic is fifth grade teacher Gaby Ibarra from ABC Unified School District.
 Behind her, from right, CFT president Joshua Pechthalt, CTA president Dean Vogel, parent Martha Sanchez, and college student Kenia Alcocer.

 "It would be very scary to me, if this lawsuit succeeds, to think that I might not have a job next year, not for anything I'd done in the classroom, but because my principal didn't like me, or my clothing, or something I'd said." —Laura Lacar, Gahr High School, ABC Unified School District

-Last year a group calling itself “Students Matter,” funded by David Welch, a conservative Silicon Valley millionaire, filed a lawsuit, Vergara v. the State of California.
+In 2012 a group calling itself “Students Matter,” funded by David Welch, a conservative Silicon Valley millionaire, filed a lawsuit, Vergara v. the State of California.
 The lawsuit challenges a number of constitutional rights for California’s teachers, including “tenure,” due process rights, and seniority rights during layoffs.
 The suit, hiding behind a group of students, alleges that these teacher workplace rights infringe the constitutional right of students to an equal education.
-[See what Gary Ravani has to say about the civil rights rhetoric used by Students Matter; and see CFT president Joshua Pechthalt's op-ed piece in the San Jose Mercury News] CFT and CTA joined the defense last year, challenging Vergara as a “…meritless lawsuit by corporate special interests attacking teacher professional rights.”
+[See what Gary Ravani has to say about the civil rights rhetoric used by Students Matter; and see CFT president Joshua Pechthalt's op-ed piece in the San Jose Mercury News] CFT and CTA joined the defense in 2013, challenging Vergara as a “…meritless lawsuit by corporate special interests attacking teacher professional rights.”

 The lawsuit ignores the real problems of public education